caloni/journal/journal.md

 Regular meditators have more gray matter in the prefrontal cortex, as well as regions of the brain that support self-awareness. (...)
 One study found that just three hours of meditation practice led to improved attention and self-control.
 After eleven hours, researchers could see those changes in the brain. (...)
 It may seem incredible that our brains can reshape themselves so quickly, but meditation increases blood flow to the prefrontal cortex, in much the same way that lifting weights increases blood flow to your muscles. (...)
 This simple act of staying still is part of what makes meditation willpower training effective.
 You’re learning not to automatically follow every single impulse that your brain and body produce. (...)
 Notice how it feels to breathe, and notice how the mind wanders. (...)
 Most new meditators make this mistake, but the truth is that being “bad” at meditation is exactly what makes the practice effective. (...)
 Meditation is not about getting rid of all your thoughts; it’s learning not to get so lost in them that you forget what your goal is.

-# In Search of the Miraculous (P.D.
-Ouspensky, 1949)
+# In Search of the Miraculous
 2025-04-29 self books

 There was another type of school, with which I was unable to make contact and of which I only heard.
 These schools promised very much but they also demanded very much.
 They demanded everything at once.
 It would have been necessary to stay in India and give up thoughts of returning to Europe, to renounce all my own ideas, aims, and plans, and proceed along a road of which I could know nothing beforehand.